 If you work in the motor trade then you’re going to have vehicles that you do not own coming in and out of your possession all the time.
 This can become very inconvenient if you’re having to worry about registering and taxing every vehicle that is temporarily in the possession of your business.
 This is what trade licence plates are for.

 Trade licence plates make your life much easier when you work in the motor trade since you do not have to register and tax each vehicle that comes into your possession.
+Not every type of motor trade business needs to worry about having trade licence plates - for example a mobile mechanic wouldn’t need them since they’re only working on customer vehicles at their home/business rather than selling them (click the link to get cheap mobile mechanics insurance quotes now).

 Am I eligible?